Diabetes "massive challenge" as cases hit 366 million

 Food, drinks and tobacco companies are in the firing line for selling products linked to cancer, heart disease and diabetes, but health campaigners fear politicians may not set firm targets or provide funds for a decent fight.

-The NCD Alliance, which groups 2,000 health organizations from around the world, argues that spending $9 billion (5.7 billion pounds) a year on tobacco control, food advice and basic treatments would avert tens of millions of untimely deaths this decade.
+The NCD Alliance, which groups 2,000 health organizations from around the world, argues that spending $9 billion a year on tobacco control, food advice and basic treatments would avert tens of millions of untimely deaths this decade.

 Cash-strapped governments, however, have baulked at finding new money, though the cost of inaction may be even greater, with annual healthcare spending on diabetes alone now put at $465 billion.